swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Property Wrappers on Function Parameters

-Function parameters marked with a property wrapper custom attribute must conform to a set of rules:
+Function parameters marked with a set of property wrapper custom attributes must conform to the following rules:

-1. The property wrapper type must have a suitable `init(wrappedValue:)` for initializing the property wrapper from an instance of its `wrappedValue` type.
+1. Each property wrapper type must have a suitable `init(wrappedValue:)` for initializing the property wrapper from an instance of its `wrappedValue` type.
-2. The `wrappedValue` getter must be `nonmutating`.
+2. Each `wrappedValue` getter must be `nonmutating`.
-3. Default values must be expressed in terms of the `wrappedValue` type.
+3. Default values must be expressed in terms of the outermost `wrappedValue` type.

 The transformation of a property wrapper parameter will take place is as follows:

 1. The external parameter name will remain unchanged.
 2. The internal parameter name will be prefixed with an underscore, and the type of this parameter is the backing property wrapper type.
-2. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
+3. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
 The accessors will mirror the `wrappedValue` accessors.
 A setter will only be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
-3. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
+4. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
 The same accessor rules for `wrappedValue` apply to `projectedValue`.
-4. When passing an argument to a property wrapper parameter, the compiler will wrap the argument in the appropriate `init(wrappedValue:)` call.
+5. When passing an argument to a property wrapper parameter, the compiler will wrap the argument in the appropriate `init(wrappedValue:)` call.

 #### Transformation Examples: